-The H&S Manager reports to the Executive of Finance on health, safety and welfare matters.
+The H&S Manager reports to the Chief Financial Operations Officer on health, safety and welfare matters.
 The H&S Manager is responsible for:

-- Providing on-site expert H&S advice and support to all personnel and strategic advice to ELT and the Board; - Being the nominated person to represent the College for COVID-19 related issues; - Managing incident/accident reporting and investigation through the Riskproof online platform; - Supporting the College and Legal Officer in defence of liability claims; - Developing and reviewing the H&S policy and its associated arrangements - Undertaking regular H&S inspections and audits across College sites - Developing an active and engaging H&S training programme and delivering induction and developmental training on H&S matters; - Training staff in the use of the Riskproof risk assessment system and providing advice and support on completion and approval of risk assessments; - Managing the Riskproof online platform; - Managing the Evolve online platform and act as 'Head' to approve off-site activities; - Liaising with regulators - Ensuring the reporting of H&S matters under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR) and assisting, where appropriate, with the investigation of accidents/incidents, near-misses and any complaints originating from designated site safety representatives; - Reviewing H&S procedures and assisting with the implementation and monitoring of specific H&S objectives; - Supporting Managers to establish a positive H&S culture; and - Overseeing first aid systems
+- Providing on-site expert H&S advice and support to all personnel and strategic advice to ELT and the Board; - Managing incident/accident reporting and investigation through the Riskproof online platform; - Supporting the College and Legal Officer in defence of liability claims;

+- Developing and reviewing the H&S policy and its associated arrangements - Undertaking regular H&S inspections and audits across College sites - Developing an active and engaging H&S training programme and delivering induction and developmental training on H&S matters; - Training staff in the use of the Riskproof risk assessment system and providing advice and support on completion and approval of risk assessments; - Managing the Riskproof online platform; - Managing the Evolve online platform and act as 'Head' to approve off-site activities; - Liaising with regulators - Ensuring the reporting of H&S matters under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR) and assisting, where appropriate, with the investigation of accidents/incidents, near-misses and any complaints originating from designated site safety representatives; - Reviewing H&S procedures and assisting with the implementation and monitoring of specific H&S objectives; - Supporting Managers to establish a positive H&S culture; and - Overseeing first aid systems.